Baraahalfasly/LearnPython/README.md

 In summary, the code greets the user and checks the first letter of their name to determine whether it is "A", "B", or something else.

+5- This is my fifth python code.

+x = 10
+def checkAge(x):
+    if x < 15:
+        print("child")
+    elif x < 25 and x > 10:
+        print("yowng")
+    else:
+        print("woman")

+checkAge(x)

+1.Variable x: It is assigned the value 10.

+2.Function checkAge: It takes a value (age) and determines the age category:

+   If the age is less than 15, it prints "child."
+   If the age is between 10 and 25 (excluding 10), it prints "young."
+   If the age is 25 or older, it prints "woman."
+3.When calling the function with checkAge(x):

+The value of x is 10, so it prints "child."
+In summary, the code determines the age category based on the input value.